Fernando-A-Rocha/mta-add-models/docs/custom_editor/README.md

 ## Installation

+You can watch the video tutorial for a visual guide.
 Currently, you cannot install this Map Editor alongside the default Map Editor resources.
 It needs to be replaced.

 1. [Download the latest release](https://github.com/Fernando-A-Rocha/mta-add-models/releases/latest) containing newmodels, the custom Map Editor & other resources.